westermo/westermo.github.io/_posts/2020-03-25-linux-networking-bridge.md

     # bridge vlan show
     port    vlan ids
     eth0     1 PVID Egress Untagged
     eth1     1 PVID Egress Untagged
     br0      1 PVID Egress Untagged

+So these ports look OK, the default VLAN ID assigned to ports is 1.
+Lets add the other two, but now we need to tell the bridge to use VLAN ID 2 instead.
+We also set the `pvid` and `untagged` flags since we want to treat these ports as access ports (untagged), and assign their default VLAN (ID 2) on ingress (pvid).
+Remember to remove from their default VLAN (ID 1) as well:

+    # ip link set eth2 master br0
+    # ip link set eth3 master br0
+    # bridge vlan add vid 2 dev eth2 pvid untagged
+    # bridge vlan add vid 2 dev eth3 pvid untagged
+    # bridge vlan del vid 1 dev eth2
+    # bridge vlan del vid 1 dev eth3

 To see static and learned MAC addresses (c.f. the `arp` command):